Best Forex Brokers with Segregated Accounts

 The main reason for segregated accounts is to protect customer investments by preventing the company from using the funds in the course of their business.
 The company may want to use the customer funds for their own risk, expenses, and obligations.
 Say for example, the company account became overdrawn.
 Customer funds could not be used to redress the balance.

-Forex Brokers That Use Segregated Accounts
+Leading Forex Brokers Offering Segregated Accounts 2020

 What is wrong with a Forex broker offering un-segregated accounts?

 If a Forex broker has no account segregation they will be able to use clients’ funds as margins against their own positions, that might have been opened to take advantage of hedging opportunities against their own clients’ trades.
 If a broker that has no segregated account provision faces difficulties getting out of his positions, the funds belonging to the clients will always be under risk.
 If client funds are segregated this is not going to happen.